 A blood test is the simplest way to check for the disease, since most animals only show symptoms after the disease is quite advanced.
 The disease appears quite differently in dogs than in cats, but in general, the longer the disease is present, the more damage has occurred.

 Prevention is easy.
 Dogs less than 6 months of age may be safely started on the preventive medication.
 Dogs 6 months of age or older should have a simple blood test to ensure that they are not currently infected (and in need of treatment), after which they may begin the preventive medication.

 There are a number of preventive medicines available.
-We recommend Interceptor in our practice due to its high level of safety and efficacy.
-The important thing is to ensure that your dog is on a sound preventive program.
+We recommend either a monthly oral prevention, OR ProHeart 12, which is a single injection that lasts for ONE YEAR!!
+(Ask for details) The important thing is to ensure that your dog is on a sound preventive program.
 You may only rarely notice the mosquitoes in your area, but they are around.
 Remember, it only takes one mosquito to infect your pet with a life threatening (but entirely preventable) disease.

 Please call us this week for an appointment to start your pet on a heartworm preventive program.
 It's simple, affordable, and it may save your dog's life.

 With the advent of warm weather it pays us all to be aware of the crawling creatures that can infest our pets.
 Fleas, ticks, and other “bugs” can colonize pets and, in some cases, infest the people who live with those pets.
 Aside from making your dog or cat miserable, these pests can carry diseases to both people and pets.
 Let’s spend a minute looking at the common bugs that can bring such trouble to our pets and to us.